alexandertomsovic/pathfindRV2/README.md

 </a>

 ## Contact
-Requests can be sent to *contactpathfindr.io@gmail.com*.
+- Requests for feature implementations and comments can be mailed to *contactpathfindr.io@gmail.com*.
+- You can visit our Instagrma [**@pathfindr.io**](https://www.instagram.com/pathfindr.io/)

+Thank you!